-This series of presentations and articles is being supported with funding from the Broad Reach Foundation.
+This series of presentations and articles is being supported with funding from the Broad Reach Fund.
 In addition, the Cundy’s Harbor Library received funding from the American Library Association to support the presentations, along with smaller, informal follow-up gatherings, such as book and discussion groups.

 For more information or to register for either of the fall events, contact Julia McLeod at email@example.com.